If you read one thing today, make it this article! Here is your step-by-step guide to dealing with car accidents.

 Note: Report the accident to your insurance company even if you don’t intend to submit a claim to them.
 This is important because if you caused the accident another party involved in the accident may wish to make a claim against your policy.

 Write down the name, contact details and vehicle registration number of the tow truck driver and find out where your car is being taken

 A car accident will leave you dazed and confused.
 Take a moment to collect your thoughts, take a few deep breaths and remember to try and remain as calm as possible.

 Step 7: Get a quote on the parts you need for the repair from Randburg Midas

-This is the easiest of all the steps, simple speak to us at Randburg Midas for a hassle free quote
+This is the easiest of all the steps, simply speak to us at Randburg Midas for a hassle-free quote

 Thank you to First For Women for this great article!